Listen to our fascinating series of podcasts, exploring the latest Parkinson's research (with a Scottish slant!)

 Julie Jones and Neil Morrison from NoSPRIG talk to Senior Clinical Neuropsychologist Dr Jennifer Foley and mental health specialist Parkinson's Nurse Emma Edwards about two of the most common mental health issues in Parkinsons - anxiety and depression.

-Episode 12 : Interview with Professor David Dexter, Director of Research, Parkinson's UK
+Episode 12 Professor David Dexter, Director of Research, Parkinson's UK

 Professor David Dexter shares his optimism over current trials and studies that are nearing completion.
 He explains the charity's research strategy, the roles and importance of volunteers and the challenges Parkinson's presents researchers in their quest towards finding new treatments and a cure.